web-genie-ai/web-genie-ai/README.md

-# BTCopilot Subnet
+# WebGenieAI Subnet

-Welcome to BTCopilot Subnet, a pioneering Bittensor-based subnet designed to revolutionize project generation through advanced AI models.
-BTCopilot aims to transform diverse prompts—ranging from text and voice to images and Figma designs—into fully functional, ready-to-deploy projects.
+Welcome to WebGenieAI Subnet, a pioneering Bittensor-based subnet designed to revolutionize project generation through advanced AI models.
+WebGenieAI aims to transform diverse prompts—ranging from text and voice to images and Figma designs—into fully functional, ready-to-deploy projects.
 This subnet is tailored for developers, designers, and innovators who seek to accelerate their project development process with high-quality, AI-generated outputs.

 ## Table of Contents